sketch-hq/SketchAPI/docs/pages/cli-export.md

 ## Formats

 By default `sketchtool` exports assets as `1x` PNG.
-Layers, including artboards, that have been made _Exportable_ will be exported using their defined export presents.
+Layers, including artboards, that have been made _Exportable_ will be exported using their defined export presets.

 To generate assets in other formats use the command-line arguments `--formats=jpg,png,svg` and `--scales=1,2` providing a comma-separated list of values and override the presets.